SAP-archive/fundamental-vue/README.md

 // ...
 ```

-Fundamental-vue does not include the ['Fiori Fundamentals' library](https://github.com/SAP/fundamental) which is required for styling.
+Fundamental Vue does not include the ['Fiori Fundamentals' library](https://github.com/SAP/fundamental) which is required for styling.

 2. Install Fiori Fundamentals